-I’ve since had my second child, and labor went a lot faster this time around, thought it was more difficult in many ways.
-However, recovery was pretty much the same 🙂 I am also not a medical professional – this advice is from my own experience and research.
+I am also not a medical professional – this advice is from my own experience and research.
 Always consult with your medical team regarding any questions or concerns you may have regarding giving birth!

 1. Drink Water.
 Lots of Water.

 When people ask me what was the hardest part of labor and delivery, I reference what happened a few hours after Jack was born.
 The nurses said that I had to go to the bathroom, and if I didn’t, they would put in a catheter to empty all the urine.
 Well, setting aside the fact that the nurse stood there watching me, I just couldn’t do it.
 So they put in a catheter.